 Atopic eczema usually occurs in people who have an 'atopic tendency'.
 This means they may develop any or all of three closely linked conditions; atopic eczema, asthma and hay fever (allergic rhinitis).
 Often these conditions run within families with a parent, child or sibling also affected.
 A family history of asthma, eczema or hay fever is particularly useful in diagnosing atopic eczema in infants.

-Atopic eczema is not contagious!
-It arises because of a complex interaction of genetic and environmental factors.
+Atopic eczema arises because of a complex interaction of genetic and environmental factors.
 These include defects in skin barrier function making the skin more susceptible to irritation by soap and other contact irritants, the weather, temperature and non-specific triggers: see Causes of atopic eczema.

 What does atopic eczema look like?

 There is quite a variation in the appearance of atopic eczema between individuals.
 From time to time, most people have acute flares with inflamed, red, sometimes blistered and weepy patches.
 In between flares, the skin may appear normal or suffer from chronic eczema with dry, thickened and itchy areas.

 The presence of infection or an additional skin condition, the creams applied, the age of the person, their ethnic origin and other factors can alter the way eczema looks and feels.